 When Sir Scott-a-Lot rode up on his mighty steed, the white Regal with red interior, Cathy knew she had found her handsome prince.
 Soon the cathedral bells rang loud and strong announcing their union.
 Their castle in the New England hillside proved an ideal place to raise their two little princes and princess.
-Now with castles of their own, Cathy loves when she hears the galloping sound of hooves announcing the arrival of her progeny and four grand-princesses for the weekly feast.
+Now with castles of their own, Cathy loves when she hears the galloping sound of hooves announcing the arrival of her progeny, four grand-princesses and the newest little grand-prince for the weekly feast.

 Cathy has always loved kayaking around the moat, daydreaming about stories and then cuddling up in the castle turret, looking out over her kingdom to write.
 She is delighted to be publishing her first picture book, Forever Home, based on the true rescue of her two kittens, Lady Angel and Lady Camille.

 In addition to her writing, Cathy found a use for all the discarded "Royal Happenings" magazines she has collected.
 She creates three - dimensional recycled collage art from them, "painting" with the colors of the images.
 Cathy has also been known to sneak down to the pantry and larder to gather provisions to make a sumptuous feast featuring the harvest from her garden.
 Her favorite weekend activity is cooking along with the chefs on PBS (aka: Picture Book Saucery).

 for her picture book manuscript, I Wish I Were.